Join us for three days of connection, conversation, and celebration at the 2025 OHBA Conference.

 Huron Grand 3/4

-Leadership at the Limits: Cities, Costs & Compromise
+Mayor’s Panel: Leadership at the Limits: Cities, Costs & Compromise

 Ontario’s housing crisis has forced a rethink of how municipalities fund growth.
 With development charges (DCs), community benefits, and infrastructure investments under increased scrutiny — and in some cases reform — mayors are navigating difficult decisions between financial sustainability, housing affordability, and long-term growth planning.

-This panel brings together a group of municipal leaders from across Ontario to offer a political perspective on the future of growth funding.
+This panel brings together a group of Mayors from municipalities across Ontario to offer a political perspective on the future of growth funding.
 From high-growth cities wrestling with servicing backlogs, to mid-sized municipalities adjusting to provincial changes, these mayors will share their views on what’s working, what’s broken, and what needs to change.
 Expect candid commentary on the intersection of housing targets, budget pressures, and the need for new tools that align municipal revenues with provincial housing priorities.

 Whether you’re a builder, planner, or policymaker, this conversation will provide valuable insight into how municipal leaders are balancing the books — and what that means for housing supply across the province.